Study Where You

-No. We replace the traditional room and board that colleges provide with more connected and intentional communities in beautiful natural settings.
-Growth and balance are easier when living and learning with a motivated community in an awesome place.
+We're more like a new kind of study abroad or gap year program.
+We replace the traditional room and board that colleges provide with more connected and intentional communities in beautiful natural settings.
+Growth and balance are easier when living and learning with a motivated community in an amazing place.

 We run optional workshops on skills that schools don’t teach and small group trips that take advantage of the outdoor recreation close to our campuses.

 What if I’m not in an online degree program?
 Who are your partner institutions?

 All good!
 We've recently partnered with two world-class organizations to so that any student can join us this fall.

 Outlier is a new, online college from the co-founder of Masterclass, which has great courses for freshman, sophomore, or gap year students.
 Outlier costs about $100 per credit hour and issues widely accepted credits through the University of Pittsburg, a tier 1 research institution.